Phase 1: System Structure#

 You may choose to use these other layers of the C4 model.
 But they are not as relevant for the enterprise landscape.
 You may also have a different method of designing and modelling software architecture.

 Much more relevant is the fact that you may not have this information, if you are using proprietary software.
 A software vendor may even try to keep you from discovering the C4 containers, e.g. in hardware appliances.
-But in order to ensure control over the communication intersection (TODO: ref, definition) of your overall landscape, you must force vendors to give you this information.
+But in order to ensure control over the communication intersection of your overall landscape, you must force vendors to give you this information.

 Using the information#